Which statement about federal and unitary systems is most accurate?

 - Title VI of the Civil Rights Act establishes crosscutting requirements.

-- New federalism does not promote the use of unfunded mandates.
+- New federalism promotes the use of unfunded mandates.

 What does it mean to refer to the carrot of grants and the stick of mandates?